ti8m-dah/midpoint-connector-freeipa/README.md

 ## Status

 FreeIPA Connector is intended for production use.
-Tested with MidPoint version 4.6 LTS.
+Tested with MidPoint version 4.6.
 The connector was introduced as a contribution to midPoint project by [Inalogy](https://www.inalogy.com) and is not officially supported by Evolveum.
 If you need support, please contact info@inalogy.com.